People with Alzheimer’s disease go through many changes, and sleep problems are often some of the most noticeable.

 - Has trouble falling asleep or wakes up a lot at night.
-When he does sleep, he might doze on and off.
+When they do sleep, they might doze on and off.

 - Wants to sleep more during the day and stay awake at night.
 This becomes more common as Alzheimer’s gets worse.

 - Gets restless or agitated when the sun sets, a condition called sundowning.
-He might pace or wander during the night, too.
+They might pace or wander during the night, too.

 Scientists aren’t sure why people with Alzheimer’s tend to have problems sleeping.
 It may be because the disease damages the brain and changes the way it controls the sense of when to get shut-eye and when to be awake.